Rise to Success: Career Highlights of Bill Maher

 March 21, 2022: Launch of Club Random Podcast

-On March 21, 2022, Maher launched Club Random, a podcast featuring interviews recorded in his home bar, discussing topics except politics.
+On March 21, 2022, Maher launched a podcast titled Club Random, featuring one-on-one interviews recorded in his home bar, discussing a variety of topics except politics.

-In 2022, Bill Maher blamed mass shootings in part on Hollywood romanticization of gun violence in movies.
-He has said that despite him not liking guns he is glad that they exist saying it "levels the playing field".
+In 2022, Bill Maher blamed mass shootings in part on Hollywood's romanticization of gun violence in movies.

-In 2022, Bill Maher criticized the Biden administration's Disinformation Governance Board and agreed with the comparison that the board was similar to the Ministry of Truth from George Orwell's dystopian novel Nineteen Eighty-Four.
+In 2022, Bill Maher criticized the Biden administration's Disinformation Governance Board, agreeing with the comparison that the board was similar to the Ministry of Truth from George Orwell's dystopian novel Nineteen Eighty-Four.

 1984: 75th Anniversary